lthr/Deploy-to-GH-Pages/README.md

 ![Github Integration and Services](https://i.imgur.com/3WNeZTW.png)

 ### 10. Push your changes to GitHub
 Now commit and push your changes to the `master` branch to GitHub.
 Travis-CI will detect this, and start deploying the content of the `dist` folder to GH-Pages.
-After deployment your page is available at <pre>http://<b>YOUR-GITHUB-USERNAME</b>.github.io/<b>YOUR-GITHUB-REPOSITORY</b></pre>.
+After deployment your page is available at <pre>http://<b>YOUR-GITHUB-USERNAME</b>.github.io/<b>YOUR-GITHUB-REPOSITORY</b></pre>, e.g. [http://mikelothar.github.io/Deploy-to-GH-Pages](http://mikelothar.github.io/Deploy-to-GH-Pages).